The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 The Hideaway reviews after Bar Rescue

-The Hideaway Bar and Grill reviews are pretty uniformly poor, both before and after the visit from Jon Taffer.
+Prior to The Hideaway closing, The Hideaway Bar and Grill reviews were pretty uniformly poor, both before and after the visit from Jon Taffer.

-Overall, The Hideaway Yelp page has just a two star rating on over 140 reviews, which is pretty bad to be honest.
+Overall, The Hideaway Yelp page had just a two star rating on over 140 reviews, which is pretty bad to be honest.

-On Google, The Hideaway Bar and Grill reviews come in at just 3.6 stars on over 500 ratings.
+On Google, The Hideaway Bar and Grill reviews came in at just 3.6 stars on over 500 ratings.

 Google is usually a lot more generous than Yelp, so 3.6 stars is pretty bad.